More about Ashok

 Research

 I am interested in more personal questions concerning knowledge and power.
 These questions emerge when we engage political philosophy with reference to our own perceptions and our own choices.
+They involve words like "nobility," "freedom," and "authenticity," and they ask us to clarify what we mean by these words.
 For example, my dissertation examined how Xenophon and his Socrates used civic notions of nobility to point to a philosopher's singular virtue.
 I asked how it was possible for Xenophon to entertain the notion that a man who told the city to execute him was somehow noble and virtuous.
 The answer depended on Xenophon presenting Socratic philosophy as immediately empowering: with it, one could be an effective general or a great politician.
 This rhetoric does not only appeal to young rich men in the ancient world who desire power.
 It lures us as contemporary readers.
 We study philosophy and political science because when we know better, we can act and speak better.
 It is not without irony that Xenophon ultimately locates Socrates as an advocate for the limits of philosophy.
 Socrates did not promise effectiveness, glory, and power as some Sophists or charlatans did.
 But knowledge of the limits of philosophy—a virtue, an excellence in itself—properly speaking belongs to the philosopher alone.

 Later, I wrote about Trump's character in the light of ancient thought.
 I noted that ancient authors presupposed the existence of shame in deep ways.
 A completely shameless person might merit a brief mention, but extended comment would be difficult.
 Shamelessness can be stretched to see what is possible, but someone utterly without shame could not be considered relevant to political life.
 I found it stunning to consider that many ancient authors would not be able to grasp how we link toughness, freedom, and celebrity.
 We cheer on those who do not show weakness, who refuse to admit loss.
 We believe they have the strength to succeed, that they can make the most of being an American.
 So we elevate the shameless to the level of the heroic.